Pi4J/pi4j/pi4j-test/README.md

 ## Wiring

 Two BMP280 or BME280 are used as they are available as PCBs with both I2C and SPI interfaces.
-Some other wiring is added to connect GPIOs to each other for other types of communication.
+Some other wiring is added to connect GPIOs to each other, to test different types of communication.

 ![Wiring diagram](wiring/wiring-diagram.png)